 Senior Director, Development & Communications

 Denise Soto came to the YMCA in April 2008 and has over 15 years of non-profit experience.
 At the Y, she focuses on financial development including events management, major and capital gifts, communications and marketing as well as community partnerships and volunteer engagement.
 She has her Bachelor’s Degree in Media Arts from New Jersey City University and recently graduated from Springfield College with her Master’s Degree in Organizational Management and Leadership.
-She holds a Organizational Leader Certification from YMCA of the USA and is a YMCA Brand Ambassador.
+She holds a Organizational Leader Certification from YMCA of the USA.
 She is a lifelong Hamilton resident and lives there with her husband and two daughters.

 Senior Director, Programs & Operations

-Leigh Zink oversees the before and after school programs for the Princeton and Montgomery School Districts.
-Most recently, Leigh served as the Child Development Center’s Associate Director and Curriculum Specialist for eight years.
+Leigh Zink oversees the implementation of all school age programs at the Princeton YMCA.
+Most recently, Leigh served as the School Age Childcare Director here directly overseeing the Before & After School Programs in the 5 school sites.
+Prior to that, Leigh served as the Child Development Center’s Associate Director and Curriculum Specialist for eight years.
 Leigh came to the YMCA from the Cranbury School where she served as an assistant librarian and a kindergarten substitute teacher.
 For several years, she taught courses in early childhood education at Mercer County Community College, as well as managed child care centers in Northern New Jersey.
 Leigh graduated from Rutgers University with a bachelor’s degree in Political Science.
-She also earned her early Childhood Education teacher’s certificate from New Jersey City University.
+She also earned her Early Childhood Education teacher’s certificate from New Jersey City University.
 Leigh is trained in the delivery of the CATCH (Coordinated Approach To Childhood Health) program provided by the Horizon Foundation’s Healthy U that is delivered at YMCA afterschool and preschool sites throughout the state.